James-QiuHaoran/opencv-cpp/stop-sign-detection.md

                 }
             }
         }
-        resize(tmpImg, tmpImg, Size(wsize, wsize));
+        resize(tmpImg, tmpImg, Size(wsize, wsize));  // continue to create the next prototype pyramid }
-    }
 ```

-After get the location of the stop sign, we draw a rectangle to mark it.
+After getting the location of the stop sign, we draw a rectangle to mark it.
 Here, `x` and `y` stand for the location of the point at left-top corner, `w` and `h` represent width and height respectively.

 ```
     int buff1 = 50;